C346-2024-Day4/mad-miniproject-23044554-JeremyGoh/README.md

-# Hello this is my app,
-🍴 Recipe Manager
-Recipe Manager is a React Native app designed for cooking enthusiasts to manage and organize recipes effortlessly.
+🍴 Recipe Manager is a React Native app designed for cooking enthusiasts to manage and organize recipes effortlessly.
 With a clean and intuitive interface, this app allows users to add, edit, and view recipes, as well as calculate the total cooking time for all recipes.
 It's a perfect companion for anyone who loves cooking and wants to stay organized in the kitchen!

 -----------

-## What is this app about?
 📱 Features
 View Recipes: Browse through a categorized list of recipes with details such as name, ingredients, and cooking time.
 Add Recipes: Add new recipes with details like name, ingredients, and cooking time.